max05210238/CryptoBar/docs/guides/ASSEMBLY_GUIDE.md

 1. **Insert encoder through front case:**
    - The encoder shaft goes through the round hole in the front case
    - Encoder body sits inside the case
+    #-make sure the PCB is rotated to the right location, see photo#

 2. **Secure with nut:**
    - The encoder comes with a metal washer and hex nut